 For those purists who absolutely must have natively recorded HD music — meaning every note and cymbal crash was recorded at high sample and bit rates — iTrax is your mecca.
 Founded by Dr. Mark Waldrep — one of the chief pioneers of high-resolution audio — the site offers a respectable selection of around 700 HD audio files and 200 HD video tracks.

 The site even includes a vault of recordings made using the anatomically based binaural recording technique.
-Don’t expect a heap of radio hits, however, as most of the selections are from eclectic artists or classical recordings.
+Don’t expect a heap of radio hits, however, as most of the selections are from eclectic artists or the classical genre.

 Acoustic Sounds is so much more than its title implies.
 This site offers a bevy of pop and rock selections from familiar artists that are sure to stop that all-too-common HD feeling that you’ve wandered into a soundtrack from a Sundance film.
 You’ll find big names like Norah Jones, Aerosmith, Steely Dan, Depeche Mode, and Eric Clapton, as well as more indie stuff like The Civil Wars.